Difference Between Alluvial Fan And Delta

 Alluvial fans are typically formed in dry climates and are composed of coarse, angular sediment.
 They are typically found at the base of mountains or hills and are shaped like an inverted cone or fan.

-ALSO READ: What Is The Difference Between Breast Lift And Breast Implants
+ALSO READ: Difference Between Kerosene And Turpentine

 Deltas, on the other hand, are formed in wet climates and are composed of fine-grained sediment.
 They are usually located at the mouth of a river, usually at a body of water, and are shaped like a crescent or triangle.
 Overall, the main difference between alluvial fans and deltas is their location, composition, and shape.